spechtacular/thia/README.md

       1. In the project root directory type "python manage.py createsuperuser"
       2. We use the SUPERUSER_ACCOUNT name in .env  as the username along with the password is stored in the .env file as SUPERUSER_PASSWORD.
    3. User and Event Data must be queried from ivolunteer site and store in the local postgresql database tables.
-      1. **bulk_load_groups_from_config.py** : this loads group labels from a project config file instead of scraping the iVolunteer web page.
+      1. **run_selenium_groups_query.py** : this loads group labels from a project config file instead of scraping the iVolunteer web page.
 There are options to use a custom configuration file and a dry-run.
-         1. python manage.py bulk_load_groups_from_config
+         1. python manage.py run_selenium_groups_query
       2. **run_selenium_events_query.py** : scrapes all iVolunteer event labels and stores them in the postgresql events table.
          1. python manage.py run_selenium_events_query
       3. **run_selenium_users_query.py** : runs the iVolunteer DB users XLS formatted report.